Firmer, brighter, more even skin tone—minimal downtime, maximum confidence.

 Microneedling at Merrion Medical Aesthetics Oakville

 Microneedling – also known as collagen induction therapy – is a minimally invasive skin rejuvenation procedure that uses very fine needles to create controlled micro-injuries in the skin.
-These tiny punctures trigger the body’s natural healing response, boosting collagen and elastin production – the proteins that keep skin firm, smooth, and youthful.

 By stimulating new collagen from within, microneedling helps improve skin texture and tone, reducing the appearance of fine lines, wrinkles, acne scars, hyperpigmentation, and even stretch marks over time.
 The result is a fresher, firmer complexion that still looks completely natural.